quantumjot/btrack/README.md

 [![SquiggleCube](http://lowe.cs.ucl.ac.uk/images/tracks.png)]()
 *Example of tracking objects in 3D space*

+The tracklets are then assembled into tracks by using multiple hypothesis testing and integer programming to identify a globally optimal solution.
+The likelihood of each hypothesis is calculated for some or all of the tracklets based on heuristics.
+The global solution identifies a sequence of high-likelihood hypotheses that accounts for all observations.

 BayesianTracker (btrack) is part of the ImPy image processing toolbox for microscopy data analysis.
 For more information see: http://lowe.cs.ucl.ac.uk/